juttle/juttle/docs/adapters/configuration.md

 ```

 ### 2. An array of connection objects
 - Description: Each member of array has a unique `id` field so the user can indicate which connection to use.
+The first connection object is treated as the default one, regardless of the name of its `id` field (ie: it is not necessary to name it `id: "default"`).
+A juttle program `read <adapter>` that doesn't specify `-id 'key'` will read from this first instance of the adapter config.
 - Eval: Simple but we cannot assign `path` to the array unless we enforce some hacky rule to always insert it into the first element.
 - Example:
 ```
 [
 {
-  id: "default",
+  id: "local",
   host: 'local',
   port: 5432
 },